D’Alembert’s Ratio Test for Convergence of Series

 What is D’Alembert’s Ratio Test?

 D’Alembert’s Ratio Test determines whether an infinite series converges or diverges by examining the limit of the ratio of consecutive terms.
 If the limit is less than 1, the series converges absolutely.
 If greater than 1, it diverges.
-If equal to 1, the test is inconclusive.
+If equal to 1, the test is inconclusive and you need a different test like Raabe’s test or the root test.

 When does the ratio test fail?